 - Affordable price (especially for a higher number of copies)

 These are some of the main reasons why agencies prefer to use the NPOST as part of their hiring process.
 The written exam is one of the important steps in this process and candidates are often concerned if any specific skills are needed.
 The NPOST is created in such a way that you do not need prior knowledge of law enforcement terminology or any experience as an officer in the field.
 It checks basic skills and abilities that the candidates should have acquired in high school such as mathematics, language, grammar and the like.
 The test provides the agency with an idea which candidates are better positioned to deal with the duties of the job.
+Learn how to prepare and pass using the NPOST Practice Test & Study Guide.

 Which states use the NPOST?